zzdjk6/assume-role.js/README.md

 # assume-role.js

-Assume role cli tool implemented in node.js
+Assume role cli tool implemented in node.js.

+The goal is to replace https://github.com/uber/assume-role-cli, so the basic features and usages should be the same.

 ## Requirement